null 6 steps to creating your Sonic Reference - Step 5: Using GLM as a System Monitor Controller

 • The use of standard calibrated listening levels

 • Switching between monitor setups and listening locations

 • Solo and mute functions

-Immediately after each session, participants will get the chance to answer a series of online questions about the tutorial.
-Everyone successfully passing 4 or more modules will then receive a certificate, and will also be entered into a prize draw to win a pair of Genelec RAW 8320 Smart Active Monitors and GLM kit.
+The ‘Tests’ and ‘Materials’ sections located below the main presentation in GoToTraining will allow you to take a short 5-question test and access other content.
+Everyone successfully passing four or more modules in this series will receive a certificate, and will also be entered into a prize draw to win a pair of Genelec RAW 8320 monitors plus GLM kit.